cris-maillo/led-panel-tutorial/README.md

 -------

 And that should be it!
 If you have any problems, use chatgpt.
 Kiiiiidding, open an issue and I might be able to help out!
 Good luck and enjoy.
 Also if you do any cute projects please take pictures and post those too!
-Thanks a million to my TAGGG brother for getting me this kit for my bday and to all of the people creating open source libraries and tutorials for others to use <3.
+Thanks a million to my brother [@tomasmaillo](https://github.com/tomasmaillo) for getting me this kit for my bday and to all of the people creating open source libraries and tutorials for others to use <3.